Purpose

 Format: URL link address to web or social media sites

 The Grants Team will review submitted applications for completeness and compliance with guideline and application requirements.
 A review panel of community arts professionals will evaluate the applications based on the published review criteria (refer to the “Grant Criteria” section).
 An applicant’s panel comments are available to them upon request.
-Staff will then develop funding recommendations, based on these evaluations and the availability of funds.
+Staff will then develop funding recommendations based on these evaluations and the availability of funds.
 Final funding decisions are approved by the deputy director.
-Award notification is expected in four to five weeks after the application deadline.
+Award notification is expected in four (4) to five (5) weeks after the application deadline.

 If your application is funded, you (and your fiscal agent/receiver, if applicable) will enter into a contractual agreement with the South Carolina Arts Commission, and you must comply with all requirements stated in that contract.
 You will receive notification and instructions when your contract is available in the Grants Portal.
 You must submit your completed contract packet, including signatures and other documentation as instructed, by the date indicated in the system.
 You must also complete all other assigned follow ups by the due date.